balazimichal/phaser-game-my-first-letters/README.md

 - open the folder and find folder marked www
 - run that folder from server (you must run this from server otherwise game won't work)

+## Testing

+Game was tested on Android phone Nexus 5 and Samsung Gallaxy S6 but there was also separate package done for iOS device and was tested on iPad mini 4 with no issues.

 ## Issues

 There are no issues reported and no crash reports.